shivi-9/LegendsOfValor/Readme.txt

 ## Bonus
 ---------------------------------------------------------------------------
-1. I have made the battle to be a full team battle rather than a 1-1 battle.
-2. I have also updated the functionality so that Hero can equip items whenever they want.
-3. Weapons are equipped according to their hand values and empty hands of the hero
-4. Spells can be used multiple times based on the mana points hero has and mana required by the spell.
+1. Added background Music
+2. Added different color for different cell types
+3. Added animation effects
+4.

 ## Overview of the game
 ---------------------------------------------------------------------------
-1. Map is exactly same as the one mentioned in the HW document with limits on Upper and lower bounds.
-But, this can be easily extended.
-I just implemented it like so that map can easily fit on my laptop screen.
+1. Map is exactly same as the one mentioned in the HW document with added color effects.

 2. Heroes:
    Can equip an available item, any time they want.
    All Hero start with Experience Level 1 and 1800 Gold.
    Paladin and Warrior begin with a basic swords, and sorcerer begin with a basic lightning spell.
 3. Monster:
-   They are created randomly at battle locations.
+   They are created aat start and after every 8 turns.
    Can be of any level upto Heroes Max Level.
 4. Market:
    Hero can buy items and also, sell items at 90% of their original value.
 5. Battle:
-   Heroes have the option to equip items at the beginning of the battle.
       Heroes always gets the first turn.
    Heroes can see their game stats any time they want.
    If Hero party wins, all the Hero's levels up by 1 and their attribute increase by a certain factor.
-   Heroes cannot leave or quit the game while a battle in underway.
+   Heroes cannot leave the game while a battle in underway.
    If monsters wins, heroes won't level up and will be revived with HP 100.
 *Game will only end after the player presses the q button.